This offer is no longer available.

 This card comes with a host of benefits for JetBlue travelers, including 50% discounts on certain in-flight purchases (including food and beverage) and a free first checked bag for the cardholder and up to 3 companions.

 There is a $99 annual fee, but no foreign transaction fee.
 Balance transfers cost the greater of $5 or 3%, while cash advances cost the greater of $10 or 5%.
-Late and returned payments both cost $37.
+Late and returned payments both cost up to $37.

 This card requires excellent credit.